Get Involved

 Panhellenic Recruitment Registration

-Register for Panhellenic (NPC) formal recruitment at this link.
+Register for Panhellenic formal recruitment at this link.
 There is a $35 fee that can be paid online or via check.

 Panhellenic (NPC) Recruitment Schedule